A deeper interpretation of the ATO’s black economy measures

 Bill: Because you know, there’s a lot of legitimate transactions that are in cash.
 No one’s sort of saying that they’re not legitimate.

-Bill: But I guess what the ATO is saying is, if they can restrict the number of cash transactions, effectively, the pool of transactions that they need to audio, or review, significantly decreases.
+Bill: But I guess what the ATO is saying is, if they can restrict the number of cash transactions, effectively, the pool of transactions that they need to audit, or review, significantly decreases.

 Bill: And then they can allocate resources to it, you know, in an easier manner.